 The myth in this statement is really the phrase “within a few hours of ordering.”
-When most people think of the future standard for same-day delivery, they think of a service like eBay Now, Google Shopping Express, or Deliv, where the product is delivered within a few hours (not surprising considering the amount of press these companies have received).
-However, the same-day delivery standard will be an AM/PM service—order something in the morning, receive it by the evening, and vice versa.
+When most people think of the future standard for same-day delivery, they think of a service like eBay Now, Google Shopping Express, or Deliv, where the product is delivered within a few hours (not surprising, considering the amount of press these companies have received).
+The same-day delivery standard will eventually settle into an AM/PM model: order something in the morning, receive it by the following evening, and vice-versa.

 Myth 2: UPS, FedEx, or the US Postal Service are the best options to make same-day deliveries.

-If you look at the “all-in” (i.e., fulfillment and delivery cost) of a two-hour same-day delivery performed by a courier for a package, it can cost more than $30 a delivery.
+If you look at the “all-in” (i.e., fulfillment and delivery cost) of a two-hour same-day delivery performed by a courier for a package, it can cost more than $30.
 However, if you consider the AM/PM service level, the cost starts to become reasonable.
 At higher shipment volumes using couriers, the delivery cost component starts approaching $15.
 And, while it would certainly require a big change in fulfillment strategy and more cost than fulfilling from a DC, companies could reduce their delivery costs even more by shifting next- and two-day volume onto couriers and off UPS and FedEx by using in-market facilities/stores.

 Myth 4: Same-day delivery is something only retailers need to worry about.

 If Amazon is doing same-day delivery, everyone should pay attention.
-As shown by its rapid expansion across categories from appliances to groceries, Amazon has its eyes on everything which anyone buys.
-And that even includes business to business purchasing, as illustrated by the company’s launch of Amazonsupply.com in 2012, which set it on a collision course with B2B industrial products distributor Grainger.
-Retailers AND distributors need to start figuring out a same-day strategy now, or they risk losing sales growth and market-share.
+As shown by its rapid expansion across categories from appliances to groceries, Amazon has its eyes on everything anyone buys.
+That even includes business-to-business purchasing, as illustrated by the company’s launch of Amazonsupply.com in 2012, which set it on a collision course with B2B industrial product distributor Grainger.
+Retailers AND distributors need to start figuring out a same-day strategy now, or they risk losing sales growth and market share.

 Need a cab?
 No problem!
 Need a driver?
 Let me get back to you.